 The five new arenas to be added to the game include Providence Park, the Benteler-Arena and Estadio Nuevo Los Cármenes.
 The late completion of the 2019-20 season means Elland Road is the only Premier League stadium not to be included, but EA has said it will share more news on the home of Leeds United at a later date.

-Despite the official reveal, EA hasn't delved too much into the actual gameplay that we can expect on FIFA 21.
-We don't even know what next-gen consoles will bring to the table beyond "blazing fast load times, deferred lighting and rendering, enhanced animation technology, off-ball humanisation, and more."
+Ahead of the release, EA didn't actually delve too much into FIFA 21's actual gameplay We don't even know what next-gen consoles will bring to the table beyond "blazing fast load times, deferred lighting and rendering, enhanced animation technology, off-ball humanisation, and more."

 So, before anything about the new game was revealed, we made a list of things we want to see in FIFA 21.
-As full details about the game continue to emerge, these are gradually being confirmed (or otherwise):
+With the game now on sale, perhaps these could form the start of a FIFA 22 wish list:

 - Make Ultimate Team less 'pay to win' - Unfortunately, there is currently a strong correlation between how much money you put into FUT and how good your team is.
 Having more of a progression-based focus would encourage players to put more time into the game.

 - Improvements to AI goalkeepers - As the goalkeeper is the one player you have no control over, it's important that they have some level of consistency.
 Currently, decision making is erratic and you really can't rely on the last line of defence.